LiquidChurch/wp-guide/VVV.md

 # Using Varying Vagrant Vagrants (VVV)
+There are many ways to setup a development environment for WordPress.
+In our experience one of the simplest, full-featured, and stablest is [Varying Vagrant Vagrants](https://varyingvagrantvagrants.org/) which uses [VirtualBox](https://virtualbox.org/) and [Vagrant](https://vagrantup.com).

+For more on why we recommend VVV see [More On Local Environments](MoreOnLocalEnvironments.md).

 VVV is a Vagrant configuration specifically optimized for WordPress development.
 It takes between 15-30 minutes for the mainly automated process to be setup initially.

 ## Installation